-Osaka is a city of neighborhoods, many of them undiscovered by visitors.
-If you are a first-time traveler to Osaka, venture beyond the neon lights, kitsch trinket shops, and giant plastic food sculptures of the touristy Dotombori area.
-Discover Osaka’s true character lying in the labyrinthine alleyways and backstreets of Namba, Shinsaibashi, and beyond.
-Get a true taste of Osaka by mixing with the locals in one of these unique neighborhoods.
+Osaka is a city of neighborhoods, many of them undiscovered by passing travelers who never venture beyond the neon lights, kitsch trinket shops, and giant plastic food sculptures of the touristy Dotombori area.
+Osaka’s true character lies in the labyrinthine alleyways and backstreets of Namba, Shinsaibashi, Tenjinbashi, and beyond.
+Get a true taste of Japan’s friendly city by mixing with the locals in one of these unique neighborhoods.

 Access: Nankai, Kintetsu, or Subway lines, Namba Stn, one-minute walk